qeirreps/qeirreps/reference/README_ref.txt

 Si_soc:
 Calculation for silicon with spin-orbit coupling

+PbPt3_nonsoc:
+Calculation for PbPt3 without spin-orbit coupling

+PbPt3_soc:
+Calculation for PbPt3 with spin-orbit coupling

 ======================================

-# Each compound
+# About materials

-The four types of examples are available here.
+The samples for three types of materials are available here.

-Brief introduction for each compound is follows.
+Brief explanation for each material is follows.
 See "https://materialsproject.org/" and the DFT input files to confirm the structure data.

 Bi:
-symmetry group: R-3m (#166) symmorphic
+symmetry group: R-3m (#166), symmorphic
-Without spin-orbit coupling, the high symmetry line semi metal.
-With spin-orbit coupling, the higher-order topological insulator.
+One of the candidate for a higher-order topological insulator.
-The symmetry-based indicator is calculated from irreps. of inversion symmetry.
+With the spin-orbit coupling, the symmetry-based indicator is calculated from the inversion parities of Bloch wavefunction.
+Z4 index can be evaluated by using the function of qeirreps: z4 = 2.

 Si:
-symmetry group: Fd-3m (#227) non-symmorphic
+symmetry group: Fd-3m (#227), non-symmorphic
-Trivial semiconductor.
+A trivial semiconductor.
-The symmetry-based indicator is calculated from irreps. of inversion symmetry.
+With the spin-orbit coupling, the symmetry-based indicator is calculated from the inversion parities of Bloch wavefunction.
+Z4 index can be evaluated by using the function of qeirreps: z4 = 0.

+PbPt3:
+symmetry group: Pm-3m (#221), symmorphic
+One of the candidate for a topological semimetal.
+The symmetry-based indicator is related to inversion, rotoinversion, and the mirror symmetry.
+Z4 and Z8 indices can be evaluated from the result of qeirreps:(z4, z8) = (3,6).
+REMARK: This Z4 index is different from those of bismuth and silicon.

 ======================================

-See each directory for detailed information about output files.
+See each reference directory for detailed information about output files.

 ======================================